-I interviewed Dr. Eric Daniels on "Progress in American History" on Philosophy in Action Radio on Wednesday, 5 September 2012.
-Listen to or download the podcast below.
+I interviewed Dr. Eric Daniels on "Progress in American History" on 5 September 2012.
+Listen to or download this episode of Philosophy in Action Radio below.

 Many people on the political right regard America as steadily decaying since the founding era.
 Yet in fact, America has improved in many ways – not just in technology, but also in its culture, economy, and laws.